CircuiTikz package

 \end{center}

-The nodes short, V, R and L are presented here, but there a lot more.
-Some of them are presented in the next section.
+are presented here, but there a lot more—some are listed in the next section.

 Monopoles